-The Department of Nursing, FAHS, University of Ruhuna awards a Bachelor of Science Honours in Nursing, BSc Honours (Nursing), degree for those who successfully complete the degree programme and pass the stipulated examinations.
-It was started as a full-time four year degree programme in the year 2008.
+The Department of Nursing, FAHS, University of Ruhuna awards a Bachelor of Science Honours in Nursing (BSc Honours in Nursing), degree for those who successfully complete the degree programme and pass the stipulated examinations.
+It was started as a full-time four-year degree programme in the year 2008.

-The Bachelor of Science Honours in Nursing degree is a pre-registration degree designed to equip nurse practitioners, who are beginners, with competencies in providing safe and effective nursing care of high standard in a variety of settings.
+The Bachelor of Science Honours in Nursing degree designed to equip nurse practitioners with competencies in providing safe and effective nursing care of high standard in a variety of settings.
 The curriculum provides a sound scientific and humanistic foundation for nursing practice enabling the undergraduates to develop competencies necessary for the delivery of nursing care related to prevention and cure of diseases, maintenance, rehabilitation and promotion of health.

 Apart from being sensitive and caring towards their clients, graduates of this programme will be able to articulate the nurses' role to other disciplines in health care.
 The programme will also introduce nursing research and evidence-based nursing practice at an early stage of the programme.
 Emphasis will be placed on developing critical and reflective thinking, problem solving and social skills of the students, and also skills to address professional, moral and ethical issues.
-The programme is designed to further encourage the students to acquire knowledge and insight through self- directed learning and motivate innovative approaches.
+The programme is designed to further encourage the students to acquire knowledge and insight through self- directed learning and innovative approaches.